 Discovering high-altitude lakes: origins, bathing and impacts

-While hiking in the mountains on a hot summer's day, you may come across a high-altitude lake with cool, crystal-clear water.
-The idea of taking a dip, or simply dipping your feet in the water, might then cross your mind.
-Because yes, even at an altitude of over 2,000 metres, the water isn't always as icy as you might think...
+While hiking in the mountains on a hot summer's day, you're likely to come across a high-altitude lake with its cool, crystal-clear water.
+Haute Maurienne Vanoise boasts dozens of high-altitude lakes.
+The idea of taking a dip, or simply dipping your feet in the water, may well cross your mind.
+Because yes, even at an altitude of over 2,000 metres, the water isn't always as cool as you might think...

 Where do these lakes come from?
 How were they formed?
 Can you swim in them, and what are the impacts of bathing in these fragile environments?